 Recording Arts Admission

 To apply to the Jacobs School of Music, undergraduate applicants must complete the online application process (please note November 1 priority deadline for online application).
 Select 'Recording Arts' as the intended major; it is not necessary to indicate a teacher preference or repertoire list, and a musical audition is not required.
-Recording Arts applicants must also submit the following portfolio materials by December 1, 2016.
+Recording Arts applicants must also submit a portfolio of creative work by December 1, 2016.
 The portfolio must be submitted via the online portal.
 Complete portfolio details are available here.
 We encourage online portfolio submission, however hard copies are accepted.